Amazon Prime Video guide UK: how much is Amazon Prime and what do you get with it?

 The big draw for shoppers will be free next-day delivery on millions of eligible items, with no need for a minimum purchase amount.
-However, that’s not all – Prime members get access to exclusive deals, as well as 30mins early access to Amazon’s popular lighting deals, including on key sales dates such as Black Friday.

-This culminates with Prime Day, a two-day sales extravaganza exclusively for Prime members — with deals so good the event often outsells Black Friday for the shopping site.
+This culminates with Prime deal days, a two-day sales extravaganza exclusively for Prime members — with deals so good the event often outsells Black Friday for the shopping site.
 Previous deals have included 20 per cent off Amazon devices, 30 per cent off Amazon Everyday Essentials, several months of Amazon's services for as little as 99p, and huge savings on tech.

 Netflix's original series may have made the most noise early on, but Amazon has scored some surprising successes too with original TV series not available anywhere else.